top of page

 Used by permission from the National Park Service

-Colter began her artistic journey April 4, 1869 in Pittsburgh, Pennsylvania.
+Colter was born on April 4, 1869 in Pittsburgh, Pennsylvania.
 As a child, she wanted to be an artist, and later she enrolled in the California School of Design in San Francisco.
 She worked there as an apprentice architect to help fund her studies, gaining exposure to new architectural theories based on the idea that buildings should be sympathetic to their environment rather than copies of European styles.

 After completing her education at the California School of Design, Colter began a 15-year teaching career at Mechanic Arts High School in St. Paul, Minnesota.
 Teaching jobs were plentiful for women during the late nineteenth and early twentieth centuries.
 However, Colter remained interested in design and found a summer job with the Fred Harvey Company in 1902, decorating the interior of the “Indian Building” that was adjacent to Harvey’s new Alvarado Hotel in Albuquerque.
 In 1902, the Harvey Company commissioned Colter to design the Hopi House at the Grand Canyon.
 Colter wanted to create a building that would fit the natural setting and reflect the history of the region.
 Because Hopis had lived in the Grand Canyon area for hundreds of years, Colter patterned the building after Hopi dwellings in Oraibi, Arizona.